 - Visible incision lines will always be present on the breast, whether from reconstruction or mastectomy.

 - Certain surgical techniques will leave incision lines at the donor site, commonly located in less exposed areas of the body, such as the back, abdomen or buttocks.

 A note about symmetry: If only one breast is affected, it alone may be reconstructed.
-In addition, a Breast Lift, Breast Reduction or Breast Augmentation may be recommended for the opposite breast to improve symmetry of the size and position of both breasts.
+In addition, a breast lift, breast reduction, or breast augmentation may be recommended for the opposite breast to improve symmetry of the size, shape, and position of the breasts.